frekele/frekele.org/README.md

 ## Projects

 - ### [elasticsearch-mapping-builder]
-  *Elasticsearch Java Mapping Builder to Json.*
+  *Elasticsearch Java Mapping Builder to JSON.*

 - ### [helicopterizer]
   *Solution Open Source in Backup and Restore, for Docker Container in the Cloud Providers!*